 12 February 2016, Working Group call;

-7 March 2016, face-to-face meeting at ICANN Marrakech
+7 March 2016, face-to-face meeting at ICANN Marrakech.

 It was not deemed appropriate to add further calls and/or meetings as the interaction on the Working Group mailing list was very good, as was the level of responsiveness anytime the working documents were updated and refined.